dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 With other kinds of places, the equivalent expression using SETF would be quite a bit more complex.

-SHIFTF is similar except instead of rotating values it shifts them to the left--the last argument provides a value that's moved to the second-to-last argument while the rest of the values are moved one to the left.
+SHIFTF is similar except instead of rotating values it shifts them to the left -- the last argument provides a value that's moved to the second-to-last argument while the rest of the values are moved one to the left.
 The original value of the first argument is simply returned.
 Thus, the following:

 ```c
 (shiftf a b 10)
 ```

-is equivalent--again, since you don't have to worry about side effects--to this:
+is equivalent -- again, since you don't have to worry about side effects -- to this:

 ```c
 (let ((tmp a))